Clash with the Greek World

 Pyrrhus returned to the continent and moved towards Rome, but at Maleventum he was defeated

-by the Romans and with the rest of his army fled back to Epirus.
+by the Romans and with the rest of his army he fled back to Epirus.
 The Romans changed the name of

-the town to Beneventum (good event).
+the town to Beneventum (good event) today's Benevento.

 Tarentum and the other Greek colonies which had supported Pyrrhus were forced to reach peace